monch1962/kube-local-env/README.md

 - this step is required as, by default, `kind` currently assumes it's running on top of Docker.
 This setting tells it to run on top of `podman` instead

 Set up a Kubernetes cluster on the Linux VM by running `kind create cluster`

+### (optional) Set up Argo CD

+You can set up Argo CD by following the instructions at https://argo-cd.readthedocs.io/en/stable/getting_started/ A generic installation requires only 3 steps:
+- `kubectl create namespace argocd`
+- `kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml`
+- `kubectl port-forward svc/argocd-server -n argocd 8080:443`

+Note that the last step will lock up a terminal session, so maybe run `nohup kubectl port-forward svc/argocd-server -n argocd 8080:443 &` instead if you don't want to keep a zombie session around.

+You can now access Argo CD at `https://localhost:8080`

+Your Argo CD instance can be accessed via the username `admin` and a manufactured password.
+To get the password, run `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo` and your password will be displayed on the screen

+### (optional) Set up Gatekeeper

+You can follow the instructions at https://open-policy-agent.github.io/gatekeeper/website/docs/install/, or just run `https://open-policy-agent.github.io/gatekeeper/website/docs/install/`

+**NOTE** by default, installing Gatekeeper in its out-of-box configuration will block you from simple tasks such as creating new namespaces.
+You'll need to create a set of OPA policies and apply them to Gatekeeper to allow you to do nearly anything with your cluster

 ## FAQs